-Early Ensoniq These are in the Ensoniq Mirage DSK-1 (plastic case), ESQ-1, and Crumar Bit-One.
-Similar to some Siel DK Keys below.
-(Link to Syntaur) I have a scrap ESQ-1 metal case unit (display gone already, other parts available!).
+Early Ensoniq These are in the Ensoniq Mirage DSK-1 (plastic case), ESQ-1, E-Mu EMAX and EMAX II.
+Ensoniq SQ1(+) and Crumar Bit-One.
+Similar to some Siel DK Keys below except weighted.
+I have a scrap ESQ-1 metal case unit (display gone already, other parts available!).
 Keys $7 each and 12 for top C. Write to check stock.
 Ordering Instructions.

 Later Ensoniq are in the ASR-10, EPS, EPS-16 Plus, SD-1, SQ-80, TS-10, VFX, VFX-sd.
 These appear to be yet another rendition of the keys used in Korg CX3's and Kawai K5000.
 Did Fatar make 'em?
 (Link to Syntaur)

-Early Fatar These are in the Crumar Performer to at least the Trilogy and also some Siel like the Orechestra 2/OR-400 and ARP Quartet and SCI Prelude version of the same.
-Note metal clip that spring hangs from that slides in from top of that back piece. $10 each (quantity discount), $20 for end when available.
+Early Fatar These are in the Crumar Performer to at least the Trilogy and also some Siel like the Cruise, Orchestra 1 and Orchestra 2, OR-400 and ARP Quartet and SCI Prelude and Fugue version of the same.
+As well as JEN SX-1000 at least.
+Note metal clip that spring hangs from that slides in from top of that back piece. $10 each, $20 for end when available.
 Ordering Instructions.

 Early 80's Mini Fatar These are in the Siel DK-70.
 Functionally same as Roland E35 types. $6 each or $12 for end when available.
 Ordering Instructions.

-Early 80's Fatar Near same as Siel DK600, DK700, DK80, Crumar Bit99 (save old keyweight and a slight plastic cut required if you adapt one of these keys), E-Mu EMAX and EMAX II.
-Ensoniq SQ1(+)is adaptable also.
-NOTE: Noticeably browner 'black' keys on DK80 than DK600.
+Early 80's Fatar Near same as Siel DK600, DK700, DK80, Crumar Bit99 NOTE: Noticeably browner 'black' keys on DK80 than DK600.
 I don't have the brownish for sale.
 Paint the black. $7 each or $14 for end when available.
 Ordering Instructions.

 Alesis QS6 keys above except 1) The weight is in the very front instead of in front of the bushing skirt.
 2) There is a skirt in front on the white keys that starts angling down at the wider part of the key, rather than angling up to a narrow front.
 I have these keys but inquire always to be sure. $8 each and $15 for end ones while they last.
 Ordering Instructions.